Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Experiment

 \subsection{Ablation Study}

-We qualitatively analyzed the effect of adding physical information on the whole detection performance.
-As shown in Figure~\ref{fig5}, t-SNE \cite{van2008visualizing} draws a visualization of the inputfeatures based on the ModelNet10 dataset.
-It can be observed that the model guided solely by physical information (as shown in (a)) is capable of learning feature representations of objects, although with relatively coarse granularity and indistinct boundaries between different object features.
-Furthermore, when the physics-based model is incorporated as a constraint within the data-driven pipeline (as shown in (c)), the feature learning performance significantly improves.
-Compared to purely data-driven methods (as shown in (b)), this hybrid methodology achieves sharper distinctions between object features and exhibits enhanced learning capabilities for characterizing objects.
-For some classes (e.g., desk, sofa) have imprecise class boundaries, our method still does a better job of distinguishing them.

-In addition, we conducted a qualitative analysis of the performance impact of each part on the ModelNet40 and ScanObjectNN datasets.
-Similar to the classification experiments, we performed pre-training for each part separately, followed by training an SVM classifier using the extracted point cloud features, as summarized in Table~\ref{table6}.
+\textbf{Module Analysis.} we conducted a qualitative analysis of the performance impact of each part on the ModelNet40 and ScanObjectNN datasets.
+Following the same protocol as the classification experiments, we pre-train the backbone under three module settings: Physical Information Awareness (PIA), Implicit Feature Learning (IFL), and their combination (PIA+IFL).
+We then train a linear SVM on the extracted point-cloud features, as summarized in Table~\ref{table4}.
 The results demonstrate that incorporating physical information as a constraint into the model learning process enhances the detection performance, enabling the model to learn more discriminative point cloud representations.